Murder of Escolastica Harrison: Murder

 In the period leading up to her death in 1998, Escolastica Harrison lived in her Brownsville home with her nephew Avel Cuellar, who frequently assisted her with household tasks.
 That same year, Harrison was introduced to a Hispanic man named Ruben Gutierrez—a friend of Cuellar’s.
-Unbeknownst to her at the time, Gutierrez would later become one of the three individuals responsible for her murder.
+Unbeknownst to her, Gutierrez would later become one of the three individuals responsible for her murder.

 Ruben Gutierrez, originally from Florida, was 21 years old at the time of the crime.
 He worked as a security guard at a resort in South Padre Island and was a married father of two.
 Gutierrez had married his then-pregnant wife at the age of 17.
 In the months before the murder, he frequently visited Harrison’s home to socialize and drink with her, her nephew, and other friends.
 He also regularly assisted Harrison with errands and household tasks.
 A psychiatric evaluation revealed that Gutierrez had grown up in a severely dysfunctional household.
 Both he and his brother were frequently abused by their father.
 He began using drugs at the age of 13 and was later diagnosed with post-traumatic stress disorder (PTSD), believed to be a result of the ongoing abuse he experienced during childhood.

-According to sources, Ruben Gutierrez devised a plan to rob Harrison after learning that the elderly woman kept approximately $600,000 in cash at her home—a result of her deep mistrust of banks.
+According to sources, Ruben Gutierrez devised a plan to rob Harrison after learning that she kept approximately $600,000 in cash at her home—a result of her deep mistrust of banks.
 On September 5, 1998, Gutierrez put his plan into action.
 He enlisted the help of two accomplices: 21-year-old Rene Garcia and 33-year-old Pedro Gracia Garza Jr., more commonly known as Pedro Gracia.
 Together, the three men broke into Harrison’s home with the intent to steal the large sum of money.

 While Pedro Gracia remained outside in the getaway vehicle, Ruben Gutierrez and Rene Garcia entered Harrison’s home.
 Once inside, they confronted Harrison and assaulted her.
-The duo also used screwdrivers to stab Harrison around 13 times, and 85-year-old Escolastica Cuellar Harrison died due to "massive blows to the left side of her face".
+The duo used screwdrivers to stab Harrison around 13 times.
 Before fleeing the scene, Gutierrez and Garcia took approximately $56,000 in cash from the home.